maplepancakes/google-homepage/readme.md

-PROJECT OBJECTIVE: To create a webpage that is identical to Google's homepage (www.google.com)
+This project involves a created webpage that has a similar layout to that of https://www.google.com.

+Created using HTML and CSS.